Woodlands School A GSG School

 Head

 Since 2007, Andrea Hemmens.
 Joined Woodlands in 2004 as an IT teacher before taking on the senior teacher role, and then head teacher post.
 Originally from Scotland, Andrea grew up in Birmingham and has gradually worked her way down to the south west.
 Previously at Mill Ford School, Plymouth for 11 years, and before that at Warleigh Manor Behaviour Support School, Bath.
-Named as one of the top 10 ‘coolest headteachers’ in the Plymouth local paper, Andrea always knew she wanted to teach in special schools, never mainstream.
+Named as one of the top 10 ‘coolest headteachers’ in the Plymouth local paper, she always knew she wanted to teach in special schools, never mainstream.
 She was one of the last to take a teaching degree course specifically in ‘teaching children with severe learning difficulties’ at the then Bristol Polytechnic (now the University of the West of England).
 She has never looked back.
 She loves the challenge, the diversity, and the...

 Subscribe now for instant access to read The Good Schools Guide review.